Trending Pregnancy Topics

 Women experience and tolerate pain differently.
 For some pregnant women, focused breathing is all they need to get through labor...

-Placenta previa is a condition during pregnancy when the placenta lies low in the uterus either partly or completely blocking the...
+Placenta previa is a pregnancy condition that occurs when the placenta lies low and either partly or completely blocks the...

 Preeclampsia and Eclampsia